 The majority of club hammers feature two similar faces and a short handle.
 Both faces can be deployed, but the second face is preferred since the hammer would be difficult to wield if the tip were not balanced.
 Although fiberglass-handled club hammers are offered, most wooden handles are made of wood are available as well.
 The club hammer is compact and designed to be used with one hand easily.

-These hammers offer greater force per stroke than curved claws due to their larger mass and lengthier handles.
-Waffle heads on framing hammers are well-suited to controlling big nails, making them perfect for rougher, unpolished constructions.
+A framing hammer offers greater force per stroke than curved claws due to their larger mass and lengthier handles.
+Waffle heads on a framing hammer are well-suited to controlling big nails, making them perfect for rougher, unpolished constructions.
 Framing hammer is mostly used for pulling out nails, pry bars, and dismantling objects.

 Sledgehammers are used to force a wedge into the ground or to demolish an entire section.
-The long handle is usually constructed of wood or fiberglass, and the head can weigh anywhere from 6 to 12 lbs.
+The long handle of such hand tools is usually constructed of wood or fiberglass, and the head can weigh anywhere from 6 to 12 lbs.

 Demolition models resemble little sledgehammers, but they are designed for breaking down rock and lighter brickwork.
-They are more controllable because of their reduced size and weight, and they may be employed in locations with the limited swinging area.
+These hand tools are more controllable because of their reduced size and weight, and they may be employed in locations with the limited swinging area.

 Dead blow hammers